Armed Forces Personnel - Army

-You are highly unlikely to be eligible for Income Protection whilst you work for the Army.
-This is due to the associated higher risk of you becoming unable to work over a long-term, as a direct result of your occupation.
-Alternatively you may be eligible for short-term Accident, Sickness and Unemployment Insurance which will provide you with a monthly income should you be unable to work, for a period of up to 24 months.
+If you find that the offer of Income Protection does not suit you, you may want to consider short-term Accident, Sickness and Unemployment Insurance.
+This policy will provide you with a monthly income should you be unable to work, for a period of up to 24 months.
 You need to be careful of wording under these policies however, as many exclude accidents that happen whilst working abroad.

 Please use our free online quotation system to see how much Accident, Sickness and Unemployment Cover you could receive.
 Redundancy cover for Armed Forces personnel will come with strict claims criteria and we strongly recommend that you speak with one of our insurance advisers before applying for this cover.